Situationist International: Relationship with Marxism

 Rooted firmly in the Marxist tradition, the Situationist International criticized Trotskyism, Marxism–Leninism, Stalinism and Maoism from a position they believed to be further left and more properly Marxist.
 The situationists possessed a strong anti-authoritarian current, commonly deriding the centralized bureaucracies of China and the Soviet Union in the same breath as capitalism.
 Debord's work The Society of the Spectacle (1967) established situationist analysis as Marxist critical theory.
 The Society of the Spectacle is widely recognized as the main and most influential Situationist essay.

-The concept of revolution created by the Situationist International was anti-capitalist, Marxist, Young Hegelian, and from the very beginning in the 50s, remarkably differently from the established Left, anti-Stalinist and against all repressive regimes.
+The concept of revolution created by the Situationist International was anti-capitalist, Marxist, Young Hegelian, and from the very beginning in the 1950s also remarkably different from the established anti-Stalinist left and against all repressive regimes.

 Debord starts his 1967 work with a revisited version of the first sentence with which Marx began his critique of classical political economy, Das Kapital.
 In a later essay, Debord will argue that his work was the most important social critique since Marx's work.
 Drawing from Marx, which argued that under a capitalist society the wealth is degraded to an immense accumulation of commodities, Debord argues that in advanced capitalism, life is reduced to an immense accumulation of spectacles, a triumph of mere appearance where "all that once was directly lived has become mere representation".
 The spectacle, which according to Debord is the core feature of the advanced capitalist societies, has its "most glaring superficial manifestation" in the advertising-mass media-marketing complex.
 Elaborating on Marx's argument that under capitalism our lives and our environment are continually depleted, Debord adds that the Spectacle is the system by which capitalism tries to hide such depletion.
 Debord added that, further than the impoverishment in the quality of life, our psychic functions are altered, we get a degradation of mind and also a degradation of knowledge.

 In the spectacular society, knowledge is not used anymore to question, analyze, or resolve contradictions, but to assuage reality.
 Situationist theorists advocated methods of operation that included democratic workers' councils and workers' self-management, interested in empowering the individual, in contrast to the perceived corrupt bureaucratic states of the Eastern bloc.
 Their anti-authoritarian interpretation of Marxist theory can be identified with the broader council communist and libertarian Marxist movements, themselves more broadly termed as left communism.
 The last issue (1969) of the Situationist International journal, featured an editorial analyzing the events of May 1968.
 The editorial, written by Guy Debord, was titled The Beginning of an Era, probably as a détournement reference of Nachalo (The Beginning), a Russian Marxist monthly magazine.
 According to Greil Marcus, some found similarities between the Situationists and the Yippies.
 Former situationists T. J. Clark and Donald Nicholson-Smith (British section), argued that the portion of the moderate Left that is the "established Left", and its "Left opinion-makers", usually addressed contemptuously the SI as "hopelessly young-Hegelian".